This is a great park in The Ponds, set in a pretty location with cool equipment.

 The toddler pondered this structure for a while and though desperate to go on the slide, his little brain did the maths on the climbing net and, thank goodness, he conceded defeat.
 A slight shame as he would have LOVED the slide.
 Curse those cunning and clever playground equipment designers!

-He then moved on to the birds nest swing.
-Now, I hear you say ‘big deal, these are a dime a dozen in parks now’.
+There’s also a bird’s nest swing.
+Now, we hear you say ‘big deal, these are a dime a dozen in parks now’.
 Ah, yes … but not ones like this!
-I’m no engineer so I’ll use layman’s terms here to describe it – it hangs from a really high height, which means it gets loads of air.
+We’re not engineers so we’ll use layman’s terms here to describe it – it hangs from a really high height, which means it gets loads of air.
 (Is this something to do with a fulcrum??).
 And it swivels, so it can go in a circle or any which way you want it to, rather than just back and forth.
-If this review doesn’t get you visiting this park, your curiosity as to what on earth I’m talking about here surely will!

 It’s also got a fun spinning bucket/disc type thingo (yes, that’s its technical name), your standard swings and a smaller scale climbing structure with a little slide for sensible toddlers.

 Parking is usually fine.
 Worst case scenario, you might need to park in an adjacent street.
 It’s partially fenced on the lake side not the road side, so you can’t tune out completely with the little people around.
 The toilets are a bit of a hike over to the other side of the lake.
 So, note to toddlers – don’t leave it until the last second to declare you need to do a wee.
 There’s a shade sail over the toddler equipment but not over other equipment.